Jermaine0Forbes/EcoWebsite/README.md

 ## Logs

+### 9-29-20
+- Added the home page and styles into the angular app

 ### 9-22-20
 - Created logout functionality to delete access token
 - Added redirection to dashboard  when logged in and had permission of admin